-ITW has established the ITW Foundation Scholarship Program to assist qualified children of eligible ITW employees in helping to finance postsecondary education at institutions of their choice.
+ITW has established a scholarship program to assist qualified children of eligible ITW employees in helping to finance postsecondary education at institutions of their choice.

-The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance and other education support programs for corporations, foundations, associations and individuals.
-Awards are granted without regard to race, color, creed, religion, gender, sexual orientation, disability, or national origin.
+The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarships and other education support programs for corporations, foundations, associations and individuals.
+Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.

 The ITW Calmer L. Johnson/John W. Leslie National Merit Scholarship Program recipients are not eligible to receive an award through this program.